PraisEneh/App-Dog-Breed-Classifier/README.md

 # Dog Breed Classifier

 ## Inspiration
-As dog lovers and machine learning enthusiasts, I wanted to create an application that could identify dog breeds from images.
+As a dog lover and machine learning enthusiast, I wanted to create an application that could identify dog breeds from images.
 This project combines my love for dogs with the power of AI to create a user-friendly tool for dog breed identification.

 ## What it does
 The Dog Breed Classifier is a desktop application that allows users to upload an image of a dog, and using a trained machine learning model, it predicts the breed of the dog in the image.
 The application provides the top three most likely breed predictions along with their confidence percentages.